Constipation in Dogs - Causes, Treatment And Vet Warning Signs

 (Although this can also be a sign of a dog with diarrhea).

 A dog that has not passed a stool for a 24-28 hours is considered to be constipated.
-Easy to spot this if you do the scooping!
+If you routinely pick up after your dog, the absence of stools will be noted!

-Dog constipation may cause an occasional passing of a watery or bloody material.
+On occasion there may be a passing of a watery or bloody material.

-Dehydration is a fairly common cause for constipation and if so, adding some water to your dog's food is a simple solution - especially if on a dry food regimen.
+Dehydration is a fairly common cause for constipation and if so, adding some water to the dog's food is a simple solution - especially if on a dry food regimen.

 Lack of sufficient exercise is sometimes the reason a pet becomes